en-eight/diskrypt/info/README.md

 ### Error Codes

 There are a slew of error codes that the program returns.
 At the moment only four are implemented.
-They are as follows"
+They are as follows:

 ```python
 	ARGV_EXCEED = 1				#You passed in too many arguments.